causal-rec/causal-rec.github.io/_pages/about.md

 I am studying for a Ph.D. in Gaoling School of Artificial Intelligence at Renmin University of China, where I am advised by [Xu Chen](http://xu-chen.com/).

 # Research Interests
+- Recommendation System
+    - Sequential Recommendation System
+    - General Recommendation System
+- Causal Inference
+    - Robust Causal Inference
+    - Reliable Causal Inference
 My main research interests is to build robust and reliable causal models, as well as their applications in recommendation systems.
 Specifically, I mainly focus on the covariate adjustment algorithms, robust causal effect algorithms, and algorithms for generating unobservable confounders under representation learning.
 In the context of recommendation systems, I focus on using causal inference mechanisms to build unbiased, robust, and causal interpretable recommendation models.
 I also focus on causal discovery, causal structure learning, and causal deep learning, and I hope to make some attempts and explorations in these areas.

-- Recommendation System
-    - Sequential Recommendation System
-    - General Recommendation System
-- Causal Inference

 # Education
 - **Renmin University Of China** (2020-2024)
   - Incoming Ph.D.
 Student in the [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn/)